First International Workshop on Temporal Analytics

 Program

-This workshop will be held in conjunction with the 27th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2023) on the 25th May 2023.
-It will be organized fully online.
+This workshop will be held in conjunction with the 28th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2024) on the 7th May 2024.
+It will be held in person.

 • Workshop introduction